CarlosDiogo01/DBDocTUGA/README.txt

  published by the Free Software Foundation; version 2 of the License.

+ Originally created by: rsn86
  Modified and translated to Portuguese by CarlosDiogo01

  Install it through:
    Scripting/Install Plugin/Module menu
    Select DBDocPy_grt.py file
    Restart MWB for the change to take effect.
    Use it by accessing on MySQL Workbench: Tools -> Catalog -> DBDocs

  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of